ChildSafetyExperts.com - Take control of your child safety

 Before going into the nitty gritty of types and features, keep in mind these helpful guidelines when selecting a safety seat:

-Car Seats--You Wouldn't Believe the Options
+Car Seats — You Won’t Believe the Options

 There are as many opinions about the safest, most comfortable, and most convenient car seats as there are car seats.
 But there is only one absolute to follow in the process.
 A baby car seat must pass Federal Motor Vehicle Safety Standards.
 Make sure when you're scouting around that the product you choose has passed muster.